harmony-one/docs-home/developers/tutorials/ipfs-filecoin/using-nftstorage.md

 4. **Mint a new NFT on Harmony**

-   After getting the Metadata on IPFS, we can invoke the NFT smart contract on Harmony to mint a new NFT using NFT metadata on IPFS as tokenURI.
+   After getting the metadata on IPFS, we can invoke the NFT smart contract on Harmony to mint a new NFT using that metadata as tokenURI.

    In this step, we will need to use `ethers` to interact with Metamask, so we first install this dependency.